KenjiTakahashi/pacmixer/README.md

 ```
 h (or left arrow): move to the previous group of settings
 l (or right arrow): move to the next group of settings
-l (or up arrow): move to the previous setting within group
+k (or up arrow): move to the previous setting within group
 j (or down arrow): move to the next setting within group
 space: (un)check highlighted setting
 q (or Esc): exit the application